 “Adopt, don’t shop” is a campaign slogan encouraging people to adopt dogs from shelters or rescues rather than purchasing a dog from a breeder or puppy mill.

 Why should we adopt not shop?

 There are so many reasons to adopt a dog rather than purchase one from a breeder.
-Every year, an estimated 1.5 million adoptable shelter dogs and cats are euthanized in the U.S., according to the ASPCA — that’s because the shelters simply don’t have enough space and funding to accommodate all the animals that are brought there.
+Every year, an estimated 920,000 million adoptable shelter dogs and cats are euthanized in the U.S. as of 2023, according to the ASPCA.
+That’s because the shelters simply don’t have enough space and funding to accommodate all the animals that are brought there.